 Free trials

-Most telephone answering providers will offer a free trial.
-How long is the trial, is it a number of calls or a number of days?
-What happens after the free trial, do you get a phone call before you decide whether you want to continue or is it assumed that you want to continue?
+Most telephone answering providers offer a free trial which is a great way to see how the service will work for you.
+It’s important to establish if the free trial covers a number of calls or a number of days.
+After the free trial, do you get a phone call before you decide whether you want to continue or is it assumed that you want to continue?
+Otherwise you may find that you have an unexpected invoice!

 Pricing